lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * When the authentication credential is an X.509 certificate, CRED_x SHALL be the DER encoded certificate, encoded as a bstr {{I-D.ietf-cose-x509}}.
 * When the authentication credential is a C509 certificate, CRED_x SHALL be the C509Certificate {{I-D.ietf-cose-cbor-encoded-cert}}.
 * When the authentication credential is a CWT including a COSE_Key, CRED_x SHALL be the untagged CWT.
-* When the authentication credential includes a COSE_Key but is not in a CWT, CRED_x SHALL be an untagged CCS.
+* When the authentication credential includes a COSE_Key but is not in a CWT, CRED_x SHALL be an untagged CWT Claims Set (CCS).
 This is how RPKs are encoded, see {{fig-ccs}} for an example.
    * Naked COSE_Keys are thus dressed as CCS when used in EDHOC, in its simplest form by prefixing the COSE_Key with 0xA108A101 (a map with a 'cnf' claim).
 In that case the resulting authentication credential contains no other identity than the public key itself, see {{identities}}.

 An example of a CRED_x is shown below: